magdev/php-assimp/README.md

 # PHP Wrapper for the assimp CLI-Tool

-This library is a wrapper for the [Open Asset Import Library](https://github.com/assimp/assimp) command-line tool.
+A wrapper for the [Open Asset Import Library](https://github.com/assimp/assimp) command-line tool.

 ##Installation